IN THIS ARTICLE

 Other tests can detect antibodies in body fluids other than blood, such as saliva, urine, and vaginal secretions.
 Some of these are designed to be rapid HIV tests that produce results in approximately 20 minutes.
 These tests have accuracy rates similar to traditional blood tests.
 OraQuick is an at-home test that uses an oral swab to detect HIV antibodies in oral fluid.
 Clearview is another rapid HIV test that can detect HIV antibodies in blood or plasma.
 HIV home-testing kits are available at many local drugstores.
 Blood is obtained by a finger prick and blotted on a filter strip.
 Other test kits use saliva or urine.
 The filter strip is mailed in a protective envelope to a laboratory to be tested.
 Results are returned by mail within one to two weeks.

-- All HIV-positive antibody-screening tests must be confirmed with a follow-up blood test called the Western blot to make a positive diagnosis.
-If the antibody test and the Western blot are both positive, the likelihood of a person being HIV infected is >99%.
+All positive HIV screening tests must be confirmed with a confirmatory blood test called the Western blot to make a positive diagnosis.
+If the screening test and the Western blot are both positive, the likelihood of a person being HIV infected is >99%.
 Sometimes, the Western blot is "indeterminate," meaning that it is neither positive nor negative.
 In these cases, the tests are usually repeated at a later date.
 In addition, an RNA test for the virus might be done.
 Because the p24 antigen is present in the blood before the body forms antibodies, the antibody/antigen screening test may decrease the "window period" and allow for earlier detection of HIV infections.

 Must Read Articles Related to HIV/AIDS